edgedb/edgedb/docs/reference/admin/vacuum.rst

 :eql:synopsis:`full := {true | false}`
     If set to ``true``, an exclusive lock is obtained and reclaimed space is returned to the operating system.
-If set to ``false`` or unspecified, the command can operate alongside normal reading and writing of the database and reclaimed space is kept available for reuse in the database.
+If set to ``false`` or if not set, the command can operate alongside normal reading and writing of the database and reclaimed space is kept available for reuse in the database, reducing the rate of growth of the database.

 Examples